Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants

-In this paper we continue the study of positive scalar curvature (psc) metrics on a depth-1 Thom-Mather stratified space $M_\Sigma$ with singular stratum $\beta M$ {\lp}a closed manifold of positive codimension{\rp} and associated link equal to $L$, a smooth compact manifold.
-We briefly call such spaces manifolds with $L$-fibered singularities.\\ Under suitable spin assumptions we give necessary index-theoretic conditions for the existence of wedge metrics of positive scalar curvature.
-Assuming in addition that $L$ is a simply connected homogeneous space of positive scalar curvature, $L=G/H$, with the semisimple compact Lie group $G$ acting transitively on $L$ by isometries, we investigate when these necessary conditions are also sufficient.
-Our main result is that our conditions are indeed sufficient for large classes of examples, even when $M_\Sigma$ and $\beta M$ are not simply connected.
-We also investigate the space of such psc-metrics and show that it often splits into many cobordism classes.
+\Abstract{In this paper we continue the study of positive scalar curvature (psc) metrics on~a~depth-1 Thom--Mather stratified space $M_\Sigma$ with singular stratum $\beta M$ (a closed manifold of~positive codimension) and associated link equal to $L$, a smooth compact mani\-fold.
+We~briefly call such spaces manifolds with $L$-fibered singularities.
+Under suitable spin assumptions we give necessary index-theoretic conditions for the existence of wedge metrics of positive scalar curvature.
+Assuming in addition that $L$ is a simply connected homogeneous space of positive scalar curvature, $L=G/H$, with the semisimple compact Lie group~$G$ acting transitively on~$L$ by isometries, we investigate when these necessary conditions are also sufficient.
+Our main result is that our conditions are indeed sufficient for large classes of~examples, even when $M_\Sigma$ and $\beta M$ are not simply connected.
+We~also investigate the space of such psc~metrics and show that it often splits into many cobordism classes.}